bullseye555/pagermon_utilities/README.md

 ### Instructions
+** **NOTE: GitHub changes the new-line end to CRLF from LF - Be sure to follow setp 2 to convert it back to UNIX** **
 1. Place the _pagermon_maintenance.sh_ file in a location of your choice.
 Existing location in the /home/pi/pagermon folder

     * If the location differs to that of /home/pi/pagermon update the location inside the sh file

+2. Conver the sh file back to UNIX new-line LF from CRLF by executing **dos2unix pagermon_maintenance.sh**

+    * If the location differs to that of /home/pi/pagermon make sure to navigate to the correct folder

-2. Create a Crontab job to schedule the cleanup job (the command is _crontab -e_)
+3. Create a Crontab job to schedule the cleanup job (the command is _crontab -e_)

     * You may use a different Scheduler if you want